 We spent lots of time in the local playparks when our son was too little to go to ski school.
-It’s a great option to get them outdoors and in the fresh air although we sure to wrap up warm as it can get very chilly for both kids and the parents too!
+It’s a great option to get them outdoors and in the fresh air although be sure to wrap up warm as it can get very chilly for both kids and parents!

 There are a number of playgrounds dotted about the village with one of the best ones just behind the Coop and next to the ice rink.

 Train Ride – Catch the Gornergrat Train

 Why not go for a train ride on the famous Gornergrat – it takes about 35 minutes to reach the top.
 You can check their online timetable for departure times.

 Loop Around Zermatt

 Zermatt is such a picture-postcard village and well worth a walk round.
 Here’s a suggestion for an itinerary that takes in the main sites that will interest children.
 The loop is 1.35km, however, with stops you could easily spend a couple of hours getting round.
 Click into the map below and zoom in or out as required.

 If you want to travel back in time, do not miss our favourite oldy worldy street – the Hinterdorfstrasse.
 This short stretch of lost-in-time road links the river to the Bahnofstrasse (main street) and gives you an idea of what Zermatt must have been like before glitz, skiing and climbing heroes took over.
 You will see the traditional Swiss chalets, les Racards, perched on their large flint stone bases (to keep vermin out).

 If you’re on a budget, buy your groceries at the local supermarket, Migros or the Coop, both of which are situated in very central locations (Hofmattstrasse and Bahnhofplatz respectively).
 If you’re staying in self-catering accomodation, then buy cheese from the supermarket or specialist cheese shop and have either fondue or raclette at home.